 Munich Center for Machine Learning (MCML)mcml.ai

-MCML is supported by the departments of Computer Science and Statistics at LMU and TUM and aims at a connection between science and economy in the core tasks of research, qualification and knowledge transfer.
-MCML plans to further contribute to the successful development of applications, particularly in the areas of data science, machine intelligence and cognitive computing.
-The research activities have been divided into five areas of competence: Spatial and Temporal Machine Learning (ML), Learning on Graphs and Networks, Representation Learning, Model Selection, Validation and Explainable ML, and Computational Models for Large-Scale ML, which shall be applied in industry, mobility, healthcare and life sciences.
-By linking fundamental research with applied research, the MCML will make a significant contribution to the development in the field of ML and thus expand and strengthen the competitiveness of Germany as a location for business and science.
+The Munich Center for Machine Learning (MCML) is made up of leading researchers from the Ludwig-Maximilians-University Munich (LMU Munich) and the Technical University Munich (TU Munich).
+They are experts in the fields of data science, computer science and statistics.
+Pursuing the goal of strenghtening regional, national and international competence in the field of machine learning, MCML’s fundamental research is bundled in five competence areas of Spatial and Temporal Machine Learning (ML), Learning on Graphs and Networks, Representation Learning, Model Selection, Validation and Explainable ML, and Computational Models for Large-Scale ML.
+By linking fundamental research with applied research, the MCML aims at making a significant contribution to the development in the field of ML and thus expand and strengthen the competitiveness of Germany as a location for business and science.

 Contact: Prof. Dr. Thomas Seidl, Ludwig Maximilian University of München